Notebooking in Your Classical Homeschool

 Here are just some of the ways you can use notebooking, and Notebooking Pages in particular, in your classical homeschool:

 History: Notebooking Pages has blank history pages, Book of Centuries notebooks and pages themed for Ancients, Middle Ages, Reformation/Renaissance, and Modern Times.
 Great for chronological history studies!
-If you are using Story of the World, check out my own Volume 3 Notebooking Pages.
+If you are using Story of the World, check out my own Volume 3 and Volume 4 Notebooking Pages.

 Fine Arts: Use Notebooking Pages to record learning in composer & artist study.
 Narrate for picture study.